gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

    On the ``/etc/nova/api-paste.conf`` we have to put the information on how to access the keystone authentication service.
 Ensure then that the following information are present in this file::
+   TA: I don't think it is needed as api-paste.conf file is not even prsent.

        [filter:authtoken]
        paste.filter_factory = keystoneclient.middleware.auth_token:filter_factory